rauversion/rauversion-ror/README.md

  + Account system with different providers, Twitter, Discord, Twitch.
  + Roles to open or closed communities.
 ### Music publishing:
-  + Audio processing to format mp3 and audio analisis to draw audio peaks.
+  + Audio processing to format mp3 and audio analysis to draw audio peaks.
   + Audio player, embeddable, with chunk range loading processing to save bandwidth.
-  + Music publishing preferences, downloadable, private, attribution settings, like cretive commons , all right reserved.
+  + Music publishing preferences, downloadable, private, attribution settings, like creative commons, all rights reserved.
-  + Uploads for tracks, albums and playlists with their meta information.
+  + Uploads for tracks, albums, and playlists with their meta information.
-  + Multi upload provider local or aws, other providers could be inmplemented.
+  + Multi-upload provider local or AWS, other providers could be implemented.
   + Sellable tracks & albums with Stripe, for connected accounts or main account.
-  + Tagging tracks, playlist & albums.
+  + Tagging tracks, playlists & albums.
 ### Music Listening:
   + Follow artists
   + Make playlists & reposts